 - Cardiac catheterization: A procedure to look inside the blood vessels and heart for abnormal areas or cancer.
 A long, thin, catheter is inserted into an artery or vein in the groin, neck, or arm and threaded through the blood vessels to the heart.
 A sample of tissue may be removed using a special tool.
 A pathologist views the tissue under a microscope to look for cancer cells.

 The process used to find out if malignant heart tumors (cancer) have spread from the heart to nearby areas or other parts of the body is called staging.
 There is no standard system for staging malignant childhood heart tumors.
 The results of tests and procedures done to diagnose malignant heart tumors are used to help make decisions about treatment.

-Recurrent malignant heart tumors have recurred (come back) after treatment.
+Sometimes malignant childhood heart tumors recur (come back) after treatment.

 Treatment Option Overview

 There are different types of treatment for children with heart tumors.